DavidWells/atom-react-autocomplete/readme.md

 Autocomplete prop types for components

-1. Parser
+## Install
-2. Atom Plugin
+1. Clone this repo into your atom packages folder: `/Users/davidwells/.atom/packages`

-Inside your project run `rc-autocomplete ./src/components/` to generate your completions.json file
+2. Inside your project run `rc-autocomplete --src 'path_to_your_components/**/*.js'` to generate your `completions.json` file

-Atom will look for this file in your project
+`completions.json` is what the atom plugin uses to auto complete your props

 # Todo:
 - [] Update autocomplete to support values of props